PortNumber53/agent-thing/README.md

 - The WebSocket endpoint is `/ws`; the frontend connects to `ws://<host>/ws`.
 - The backend serves static files from `./frontend/` for convenience, but during development use Vite (`npm run dev`).

+## Deployment

+- Refer to `deploy/README.md` for details on the Jenkins pipeline, systemd unit, and nginx routing used in production.
+- The frontend (`frontend/`) builds with Vite and deploys to Cloudflare Workers/Pages.
+Set `VITE_BACKEND_HOST` (for example `agent.dev.portnumber53.com`) so the SPA reaches the Go backend and WebSocket endpoint.

 ## License